ruanyf/react-demos/README.md

 ## Demo04: Define a component

-React.createClass() defines a component which you could use in your pages.
+React.createClass() creates a component class, which implements a render method to return an component instance of the class.
+You don't need to call `new` on the class in order to get an instance, just use it as a normal HTML tag.

 ```js
 var HelloMessage = React.createClass({